December 7, 2024

 It is human to look.
 Looking is a way to know what is in sight.
 Looking is a quiet act of tracing the modular world unfolding, with the hope to arrive at an ‘aha’.
 However, looking is very much a loaded act of perceiving.

 The blind passenger on the bus cannot physically see the blurry city rushing past his window.
-He is more attuned to the changes in rhythm of the bus: the tired squeel of its brakes, the ruffle of its contents preparing to alight, the quieting of conversations as the behemoth crawls to a standstill.
+He is more attuned to the changes in rhythm of the bus: the tired squeal of its brakes, the ruffle of its contents preparing to alight, the quieting of conversations as the behemoth crawls to a standstill.
 He can only sense but never fully know.

 It was Kurosawa who said ‘the role of an artist is to not look away’.